algolia/kubernetes-hands-on/07-deployment/README.md

 * `deployment`: named `deployment.apps/[...]`
 * `replicaset`: named `replicaset.apps/[...]`

-So in fact k8s created more `kind` than expected.
+So in fact Kubernetes created more `kind` than expected.
 We won't go into details of what a [`ReplicaSet`](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) is, just keep it mind that it ensures that a specified number of pod are running at any time.

 ## Scale up